adam-zhang-lcps/papers/toilet-paper-challenge-problem.typ

 = Materials
 In solving this problem, the following materials were used:
 - Two toilet paper rolls
-- Ruler
+- Meter stick
 - Scale
+- 30 FPS Camera

 = Procedure
-// TODO
 + Measure the outer radius of the toilet paper roll.
+Record the value in @measurements.
 + Measure the inner (hollow) radius of the toilet paper roll.
+Record the value in @measurements.
 + Measure the mass of the toilet paper roll using the scale.
+Record the value in @measurements.
++ Use the measured values to calculate the height to drop the held roll from to match the fall time of the free-falling roll.
++ Drop the two rolls from their respective heights.
+Record the fall using the camera.
++ Determine the maximum possible $Delta t$ between the two rolls impacting the ground using the difference in frames from the video.

 = Calculations
 == Part 1